Autodesk/synthesis/exporter/SynthesisFusionGltfExporter/README.md

 # SynthesisFusionGltfExporter
-A Fusion 360 add-in to export assemblies into the glTF file format.
+A cross-platform Autodesk® Fusion 360™ add-in to export assemblies into the glTF file format.
 Synthesis-specific data like mechanical joints and physics properties are serialized in the exported glTF files using the “extras” tag, a feature in the glTF spec for including miscellaneous data.

 ## Usage
 The SynthesisFusionGltfExporter add-in is installed into Fusion 360 automatically by the Synthesis installer.

+The add-in should run automatically, adding a tab labeled "Synthesis glTF Exporter" after an assembly has been opened.
-To start the add-in:
+If not, here's how to start the add-in manually:
 - Navigate to the "Tools" menu in the Design workspace.
 - Click on the "Add-Ins" button.
 - In the window that appears, navigate to the "Add-Ins" tab.